g-now-zero/server-projects/Win2019ServADDS/README.md

            with Windows operating systems.

-3. Create a domain controller virtual machine and install Server 2019 on it by following the steps outlined in the guide.
-This will allow you to create and manage users, computers, and other resources on a network:
+3. Create a domain controller (DC) virtual machine and install Server 2019 on it to allow the creatation and manage users, computers, and other resources on the network:

         I. Create a Virtual Machine:
            - Open the Proxmox VE web interface and log in.